 - Several levels with the same hydraulic regime (homogeneous formations, pressure and production fluid) can be plugged by means of two cement plugs, provided the lower extends at least 50 m below the bottom of the deeper level and the upper extends at least 50 m above the top of the higher level.

-- Place a fluid with the same characteristics of that one used during the running of the production casing between such two plugs
+- Place a fluid with the same characteristics as that one used during the running of the production casing between such two plugs

-- If SBHP is lower than hydrostatic pressure of the production fluid, cement all annuli to surface and the completion string will be totally abandoned in the well.
+- If SBHP is lower than the hydrostatic pressure of the production fluid, cement all annuli to the surface, and the completion string will be totally abandoned in the well.

-- In the other situations, recover the completion string up to 50 m under the shoe of the surface casing or in any cases not deeper than 250 m from surface.
+- In the other situations, recover the completion string up to 50 m under the shoe of the surface casing or in any case not deeper than 250 m from the surface.

-The use of workover rig is mandatory.
-Both for explorative and completed offshore wells the well abandonment process will be carried out following the procedure (above specified) for onshore well, making distinction between the two cases (pressure or not in the annulus), but performing the operation in one unique phase.
+The use of a workover rig is mandatory.
+Both for explorative and completed offshore wells the well abandonment process will be carried out following the procedure (above-specified) for onshore well, making a distinction between the two cases (pressure or not in the annulus), but performing the operation in one unique phase.

 What Is The Main Cement Plugging Procedure